terraform-linters/tflint/README.md

 If you want to run on GitHub Actions, [setup-tflint](https://github.com/terraform-linters/setup-tflint) action is available.

+### Trunk Check

+[Trunk Check](https://trunk.io/products/check) is a universal linter & formatter, available as a CLI, VSCode extension, and GitHub Action, which you can use to install and version tflint in your repository.

 ## Getting Started

 First, enable rules for [Terraform Language](https://www.terraform.io/language) (e.g. warn about deprecated syntax, unused declarations).
 [TFLint Ruleset for Terraform Language](https://github.com/terraform-linters/tflint-ruleset-terraform) is bundled with TFLint, so you can use it without installing it separately.